01 Prepare: Preparation Material

 Install Python and Visual Studio Code

-As you follow the videos above, you'll be downloading programs and an extension from:
+As you follow the video above, you'll be downloading programs and an extension from:

 The Basics of Writing a Program